ECronin1973/Applied_Statistics_MyWork/README.md

  ## Explain Your Work

  This section discusses why applying ANOVA rather than several t-tests is more appropriate when analysing more than two groups.
-The following topics are identified.
+The following topics are relevant.

  - Type I Error reduction
  - Efficiency